Yorko/mlcourse.ai/book/topic02/topic02_visual_data_analysis.md

 All in all, visualization is a relatively fast way to learn something new about your data.
 Thus, it is vital to learn its most useful techniques and make them part of your everyday ML toolbox.

-In this article, we are going to get hands-on experience with visual exploration of data using popular libraries such as `pandas`, `matplotlib` and `seaborn`.
+In this article, we are going to get hands-on experience with visual exploration of data using popular libraries such as `pandas`, `matplotlib`, and `seaborn`.

 ## Article outline